 The production incentive in Finland is a maximum of 25% cash rebate for production costs.
 The incentive aims to increase international interest in Finland as a production location and to promote the development, growth and internationalization of Finnish companies.
-The budget for 2023 is expected to be 9,500,000 euros.

 Please contact Business Finland when planning to apply for production incentive.
 A brief summary of the production, sent beforehand, would contribute to the discussion.
 An application can only be made when at least 60% of the funding is confirmed and you can submit all the required documents (see Application Questions and Documents) as an attachment to the application.